+Earlier work computed sediment deficit and transport in units of tons, while current work is computed in cubic yards.
+In 2016, Twin Rivers Testing and Environmental determined an average sediment density and proposed 1.5 yd3 would be equal to 1 T. This conversion rate was used to approximate volumes from sediment masses where necessary.

 The narrow, incised reach of the J2 Return Channel does not meet minimum habitat suitability requirements for whooping crane roosting habitat.
 If impacts progress downstream past the Overton Bridge, habitat suitability at the Cottonwood Ranch habitat complex will be negatively impacted.